largehadroncollider/lhcSiteSource/content/defconguide.md

 * Use a refillable water bottle instead of buying new ones.
 Sometimes finding places to refill them can be obnoxiously difficult, but it's not impossible.
 * If you're on a tight budget, you really don't have to buy any t-shirts or swag.
 Your official DEF CON badge is the only purchase.

-Take advantage of Players Rewards Cards ("Total Rewards").
-These are free cards you get that allows the casino to know how much you spend virtually anywhere on their properties.
-In return, you can get discounts or free food.
-Basically, if you gamble, this will add up fast.
-If you don't spend a lot of money in casinos, skip it.
+Take advantage of Players Rewards Cards if you do much gambling.
+You can get some comps like free food.

 If you are considering having things delivered to you (Prime, Shipt, Doordash), know that the hotel will tax the hell out of it.